-On July 2, 2018, the Company refinanced its five-year term loan and the revolving credit facility with the execution of the fourth amended and restated revolving credit facility agreement with a bank syndicate comprised of twelve participants, which enables the Company to borrow up to \$300 million (\$450 million during the heating season of December through April of each year) on a revolving credit facility for working capital purposes (subject to certain borrowing base limitations and coverage ratios), provides for a \$100 million five-year senior secured term loan ("Term Loan"), allows for the issuance of up to \$25 million in letters of credit, and has a maturity date of July 2, 2023.
+On December 4, 2019, the Company refinanced its five-year term loan and the revolving credit facility with the execution of the fifth amended and restated revolving credit facility agreement (the "credit agreement") with a bank syndicate comprised of eleven participants, which enables the Company to borrow up to \$300 million (\$450 million during the heating season of December through April of each year) on a revolving credit facility for working capital purposes (subject to certain borrowing base limitations and coverage ratios), provides for a \$130 million five-year senior secured term loan ("Term Loan"), allows for the issuance of up to \$25 million in letters of credit, and has a maturity date of December 4, 2024.

 The Company can increase the revolving credit facility size by \$200 million without the consent of the bank group.
 However, the bank group is not obligated to fund the \$200 million increase.
 If the bank group elects not to fund the increase, the Company can add additional lenders to the group, with the consent of the Agent, which shall not be unreasonably withheld.
-Obligations under the fourth amended and restated credit facility are guaranteed by the Company and its subsidiaries and are secured by liens on substantially all of the Company's assets including accounts receivable, inventory, general intangibles, real property, fixtures and equipment.
+Obligations under the credit agreement are guaranteed by the Company and its subsidiaries and are secured by liens on substantially all of the Company's assets including accounts receivable, inventory, general intangibles, real property, fixtures and equipment.

-All amounts outstanding under the fourth amended and restated revolving credit facility become due and payable on the facility termination date of July 2, 2023.
-The Term Loan is repayable in quarterly payments of \$2.5 million with first payment due December 31, 2018, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the agreement (an amount not to exceed \$15 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
-The Company does not expect to make additional term loan repayments due to Excess Cash Flow for the fiscal year ended September 30, 2018.
+All amounts outstanding under the credit agreement become due and payable on the facility termination date of December 4, 2024.
+The Term Loan is repayable in quarterly payments of \$3.25 million, the first of which was made on April 1, 2020, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$12 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
+On November 5, 2020, the Company obtained a waiver from the bank group that waived the Excess Cash Flow payment for the fiscal year ended September 30, 2020.

-The interest rate on the fourth amended and restated revolving credit facility and the term loan is based on a margin over LIBOR or a base rate.
-At September 30, 2018, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 5.2% and 3.8%, respectively.
-At September 30, 2017, the effective interest rate on the term loan was approximately 4.1%.
-There were no revolving credit facility borrowings in fiscal 2017.
+The interest rate on the revolving credit facility and the term loan is based on a margin over LIBOR or a base rate.
+At September 30, 2020, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 5.2% and 4.0%, respectively.
+At September 30, 2019, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 5.9% and 4.6%, respectively.